Chilaquiles

 1. Heat a nonstick skillet over medium-low heat.

-2. Add some butter or olive oil to coat the bottom of the pan.
+2. Then, add some butter or olive oil to coat the bottom of the pan.

 3. Crack an egg over the top of the skillet.